 6. Talk about it.
-Allison Wilson from Stratford School encourages parents to be open to talking about a child’s fears before and after the start of the new school year.
+Wilson encourages parents to be open to talking about a child’s fears before and after the start of the new school year.
 “Dialogue can be open-ended, but ask specific questions,” Wilson says.
 “Don’t ask general questions like, ‘How was your day?’
 Be specific, ‘What did you draw in art class today?’ ” In addition, Wilson says parents should model open talk by sharing the highs and lows of their own days.

 7. Remember that one size does not fit all.
 A variety of factors may influence the impact of going back to school and any corresponding anxiety that a student feels.
 Whether it’s a kindergartner starting full-day school or a middle schooler transitioning to using a locker for the first time, it’s important to recognize that not every child will have the same reactions to new situations.
 Scholastic offers some helpful tips for ensuring that each kid gets the kind of individualized support they need, including not assuming that your child’s experience will be the same as yours in school.

 8. Consider different milestones.
-The same way that not all students will experience similar levels of anxiety at the start of the school year, it’s important to consider the differences between entering different grades, different schools or different social dynamics.
+In the same way that not all students will experience similar levels of anxiety at the start of the school year, it’s important to consider the differences between entering different grades, different schools or different social dynamics.
 Meeting your child where she is and the circumstances surrounding the changes being experienced—rather than forcing your perspectives and fears onto your child—will help to calm nerves.

 9. Do your homework.
 There are plenty of resources that can help parents and students cope with back-to-school anxiety, including a wide variety of books that address the topic in humorous and relatable ways for kids.
 From The Pout Pout Fish Goes to School to Second Grade, Here I Come!, reading stories with your child about what it’s like to go back to school can be a fun, shared activity.
 Find our favorite back-to-school reads here.

 10. Don’t prejudge too quickly.
-As parents, we like to believe that we’re attuned to what’s going on with our own kid at all times, but sometimes we may mistakenly diagnose back-to-school anxiety when the culprit may be something else entirely.
+As parents, we like to believe that we’re attuned to what’s going on with our own kid at all times, but sometimes we may mistakenly diagnose back-to-school anxiety when the culprit might be something else entirely.
 Wilson says, “Maybe it’s not fear or anxiety.
 The jitters could be excitement or simply not knowing what’s ahead.”
 Active listening and supporting your child can help to discern the difference between an issue that’s big or small.